JNRowe/jnrowe-misc/README.rst

 misc-overlay
 ============

-Packages that don't naturally fit in to my other themed overlays.
+This repository is for packages that don't naturally fit in to my other themed overlays.

-If you find any problems with ebuilds in this overlay either file an issue_ or drop me an email_.
+If you find any problems with this overlay then please either file an issue_ or drop me an email_.

 Contributors